Estate administration issues in Ontario

 The case of Pecore v.
 Pecore, 2007 SCC 17 from the Supreme Court of Canada held that there is a presumption that all joint accounts held between parent and an adult child do not automatically pass to the child when the parent dies.
 The presumption is that the account is being held in trust for the beneficiaries of the estate.
 This applies unless adequate evidence is presented to rebut the presumption.
 If that happens, the account will go to the child by way of survivorship.

 The information on this website is not legal advice.
 It is for informative purposes only.
 Contacting us through the website, email, or telephone does not mean you have retained a lawyer.
-To book a consultation with an estate lawyer, call Charles Ticker at: 1-866-677-7746.
+To book a consultation with an estate lawyer, call: 1-866-677-7746.